hzi-bifo/AMR_benchmarking/README.md

 **B. Adanced/optional parameters setting**

-Please change the conda environment names if conflicting occurs.
+Please change the conda environment names if you already have the same names in your PC.

 |option|	action	|values ([default])|
 | ------------- | ------------- |------------- |